-The DSM-5 Level 2-Mania-Adult measure is the Altman Self-Rating Mania Scale.
+The DSM-5 Level 2-Mania-Parent/Guardian of Child Age 6-17 measure is the Altman Self-Rating Mania Scale adapted for informant reporting on the child's manic symptoms.
 The ASRM is a 5-item self-rating mania scale designed to assess the presence and/or severity of manic symptoms.
-The measure is completed by the individual prior to a visit with the clinician.
-If the individual receiving care is of impaired capacity and unable to complete the form (e.g., an individual with dementia), a knowledgeable informant may complete the measure.
-Each item asks the individual (or informant) to rate the severity of the individual's manic symptoms during the past 7 days.
+The adapted version of the measure is completed by the parent or guardian about the child prior to a visit with the clinician.
+Each item asks the parent or guardian to rate the severity of the child's manic symptom during the past 7 days.